 Students attending the Exodus Foundation tutorial centres in Sydney and Darwin in 2009-2011 were assessed before and after two terms of intensive literacy instruction that included an early version of the MacqLit program.
-It should be noted that these students received three hours of instruction daily and that while instruction was centred on the MultiLit group instruction program, other programs were also used, including, for example, Spelling Mastery.
+It should be noted that these students received three hours of instruction daily and that while instruction was centred on the MultiLit group instruction program, other programs were also used, including, for example, Spelling Mastery (published by McGraw-Hill).
 Students also participated in individual Reinforced Reading sessions with volunteers at the centres.
 Instruction was delivered by highly trained tutors employed by MultiLit.
 The literacy assessments were carried out by testers employed by MultiLit, but who were independent of the instructional delivery of the program.

 A total of 362 students attended the programs at the various tutorial centres between 2009 and 2011 for whom data from pre- and post-testing were available.
 At program commencement, the average age of the students was 10 years, 5 months.
 Assessments were conducted before the start of the program and again at the end of their second term in the program, after about 19 weeks of instruction, on average.

 At the start of the program, the average crude reading age for reading accuracy was 7 years, 5 months, while for reading comprehension it was 7 years, 1 month, as measured by the Neale Analysis of Reading Ability (NARA).
 Hence, students were three years below chronological age for reading accuracy and almost three-and-a-half years below chronological age for reading comprehension.